ksurana21/revpref/README.md

         and a T X N quantity matrix where T corresponds to the number of observations and N corresponds to the number of consumption categories.
 Further, all prices are required to be strictly positive.
-Optionally, the user can also provide the efficiency level (e) to check whether the observed data obey the axiom(s) at efficiency level e.
-When e is not specified, it defaults to 1 which checks consistency with the exact axiom(s).
+Optionally, the efficiency level (e) at which the user would like to test consistency with the axiom(s) can also be provided.
+When e is not specified, it defaults to 1, which checks consistency with the exact axiom(s).

+      - For a comprehensive overview to the theory of revealed preferences, see Varian (2006) and Cherchye et al. (2009).

   - Goodness-of-fit to measure the severity of violations

       - `ccei` computes the critical cost efficiency index, CCEI (also known as the Afriat efficiency index).
-CCEI is the maximal value of the efficiency level at which the data satisfies GARP.
-        Intuitively, the CCEI indicates how close the data is to satisfying the (strict) GARP conditions.
+The CCEI is defined as the maximal value of the efficiency level e such that the data set is consistent with (e)GARP.
+Intuitively, this measure indicates the degree to which the set of demand observations is consistent with the (strict) GARP conditions.
 The user needs to provide a T X N price matrix and a T X N quantity matrix where T corresponds to the number of observations and N corresponds to the number of consumption categories.
 Optionally, the user can